 Trout Creek Ranch Wet Meadows Bird Surveys

-ODLT is seeking 2-6 surveyors to assist coordinators in sunrise point counts May 15-16, June 20-21 and July 18-19 in the wet meadows of Trout Creek Ranch Headquarters.
-These new 4-hour surveys will be used to determine overall abundance of migratory birds and are important in guiding restoration plans.
+ODLT is seeking bird surveyors to assist coordinators in sunrise point counts May 9-10, June 13-14, July 11-12 in the wet meadows of Trout Creek Ranch Headquarters.
+These 4-hour wetland surveys will be used to determine overall abundance of migratory birds and are important in guiding restoration plans.

 We’re restoring hundreds of acres of wet meadows at Trout Creek Ranch for sandhill cranes, long-billed curlews, avocets, and other birds in this critical migration and breeding area of the Pacific Flyway.
 Documenting bird activity will help us understand how we can manage Trout Creek to best benefit the diversity of species that use the creek and associated wet meadows.